 3. SteelSeries Arctis Pro Wireless – Best Wireless Headset for Rainbow Six Siege

-- Premium Hi Res speakers with high density neodymium magnets reproduce a full, expansive frequency range from 10 to 40,000 Hz with stunning realism and clarity
+- Premium Hi-Res speakers with high-density neodymium magnets reproduce a full, expansive frequency range from 10 – 40,000 Hz with stunning realism and clarity

-- Luxurious lightweight steel and aluminum alloy construction offers maximum durability and a consistent fit.
-Headphone sensitivity:102 dB SPL
+- Luxurious lightweight steel and aluminum alloy construction offers maximum durability and a consistent fit

-- 2 included swappable batteries allow you to charge a battery in the base station, while using the other for more than 20 hours of gaming
+- Two included swappable batteries allow you to charge a battery in the base station, while using the other for more than 20 hours of gaming

-- Widely recognized as the best mic in gaming, the clear cast microphone delivers studio quality voice clarity and background noise cancellation; Refer to the PDF attached below in technical specification for user guide
+- Widely recognized as the best mic in gaming, the ClearCast microphone delivers studio-quality voice clarity and background noise cancellation

 The SteelSeries Arctis Pro Wireless comes with a set of two batteries and a Bluetooth kit.
 It also comes with rubberized earcups that easily fit on your ears and anodized black metal headbands that hold the earcups perfectly in place.
 There is an elastic strap that runs across the headband, making it adjustable depending on the desired suspension.